Lamaro25/Customdesignsla-site/content/rings/western/wr-005-running-wild-ring/index.md

 images:
   - "/static/img/wr-005-running-wild-front.png"
   - "/static/img/wr-005-running-wild-side.png"

+# 🔥 Forces Eleventy to rebuild this item even if cached
+eleventyComputed:
+  bust: "WR-005-{{ updated }}"

 description: >
   A tribute to untamed freedom and the spirit of the open plains.
 The Running Wild Ring features nine embossed horses racing in continuous motion across